In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

-There are many social, political, scientific and economic models that are embracing the idea of ‘both/and’ philosophy.
+There are many social, political, scientific, and economic models that are embracing the idea of the “both/and” philosophy.
 It is my contention that artists are ahead of the game with this, and have pretty much always based their work in this messy but very human arena.

 Both/and is an idea that embraces paradox.
 From the ancient Chinese yin-yang model right up to quantum physics.
-Either/Or logic is however, a more rigid construct, very firmly entrenched in Western minds, it states two opposite claims cannot both be true at same time, in the same sense.
+Either/Or logic is, however a more rigid construct, very firmly entrenched in Western minds, it states two opposite claims cannot both be true at the same time, in the same sense.

 I would like to present Glenys Barton as an example of how working at the boundary where opposites co-exist (or even collide) can produce the most thoughtful sculptural forms.

 Like me, Barton was a working-class Midlander.
-She was born in 1944 in the industrial town of Stoke-on-Trent, where her family were employed within the potteries.
+She was born in 1944 in the industrial town of Stoke-on-Trent, where her family was employed within the potteries.
 Her schooling was uneventful, and her artistic talent seems to have been suppressed.
-A short stint at teacher training didn’t suit, and instead she trained as a dancer, finding creative outlet through the Laban school.
+A short stint at teacher training didn’t suit, and instead, she trained as a dancer, finding a creative outlet through the Laban school.
 Laban aims to describe the place of the figure in space.
 A perfect route to figurative sculpture perhaps?
-Except so many of Barton’s’ sculptures are of still and contemplative heads.
+Except so many of Barton’s sculptures are of still and contemplative heads.
 And so the paradox begins.

 She arrived in London in 1968 to attend the Royal College of Art.
 Once there her work developed quickly and she had several international shows within a few years.

-From this artistic/industrial processing, she moved to hand modelled pieces, using plaster moulds and slip casting.
-Her flattened reliefs take influence from the Renaissance frescoes, and later Cezanne, Modigliani and Picasso.
+From this artistic/industrial processing, she moved to hand-modeled pieces, using plaster molds and slip casting.
+Her flattened reliefs take influence from the Renaissance frescoes, and later Cézanne, Modigliani, and Picasso.

-The late 1980s saw an introduction of colour and rough texture, reminiscent of weathered bronze.
+The late 1980s saw an introduction of color and rough texture, reminiscent of weathered bronze.
 Her Green Warrior pieces reference environmental issues.

 From here on we see a lively and sociable interest in portraying particular humans emerge.
 These portraits, however, are not slavish reproductions of physical features, rather they recreate a feeling of the person, trying to encapsulate their character.